jadijadi/lpic1book/1052_customize_or_write_simple_scripts.md

 > Note: you know that for making a file executable we can do `chmod 755 filename` or `chmod +x fiename`.

 ## Conditions
-Up to know, we were just running commands one by one.
+Up to now, we were just running commands one by one.
 That is not very *programmatic*.
 If we are going to have some *logic* in our programs, we need *conditions* and *loops*.
 First we will cover conditions, using the `if` command.
 Its usage is like this:

 ````
 if [condition]